content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/css-3/4-css-properties.md

 margin-left: 80px;
 }

+**Output**

 ![](media/efa40900c22b5fe193ee46a26e730a90.png)

-## Margin - Shorthand Property
+## 3.2 Margin - Shorthand Property

-To shorten the code, it is possible to specify all the margin properties in one property.
+-   To shorten the code, it is possible to specify all the margin properties in one property.

 The margin property is a shorthand property for the following individual margin properties: